how to save water

 Stranocum WwTW

 Upgrades of the Aghanloo & Kilrea Wastewater Treatment Works are currently programmed to be completed within the PC21 Price Control period, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+NI Water is working closely with the Department for Infrastructure on the funding required to facilitate the delivery of our capital investment programme for the remainder of the PC21 Price Control period (2024 – 2027).

 NI Water's sewerage network capacity mapping tool and sewer network modelling activities have identified capacity issues in parts of the Ballycastle, Bushmills, Cushendall, Dungiven, Garvagh, Glenstall, Kilrea, Limavady, North Coast, Magilligan and Rasharkin wastewater networks.
 As a result, negative planning responses may be provided by NI Water in parts of these catchments.
-NI Water can consider the provision of positive planning responses where developers can demonstrate (including calculations):

 Derry City & Strabane District Council